yangsssu/ORCHIDEE-CROP/README.md

 yang.su@ens.fr
 +33 1 89 10 07 67
 École normale supérieure - PSL

-Other version of ORCHIDEE-CROP model like ORCHIDEE-CROP-RES can be found in other branches.

 To use the model and data, please contact the corresponding author for more details.